Wintellect/MSLearn/Introduction to Git/includes/04-make-and-track-changes.md

 1. Let's say you decide "furry" sounds friendlier than "feline."
 Replace the two occurrences of "Furry" in **index.html** with "Feline."
 Then save the file.

 1. Depending on which text editor you use, there could now be a problem.
 For example, if you use [sed](https://en.wikipedia.org/wiki/Sed) as your editor, it creates an **index.html.bak** file that you don't want to commit.
-Other editors such as Vim and Emacs create backup files named **index.html~** or **index.html.~1~**, depending on how they're configured.
+Other editors such as Vim and Emacs create backup files with names such as **index.html~** and **index.html.\~1\~**, depending on how they're configured.

 	Use the following command to create a file named **.gitgnore** that instructs Git to ignore files whose names end in **.bak** or **~**: